jotare/conf/emacs/README.md

-# emacs
+# Emacs

-This directory contains emacs configuration files.
-In each subdirectory you can find a complete emacs configuration.
+This directory contains all my emacs configurations.
+In each subdirectory, you can find a complete emacs configuration.

 ## profile

-It's my current configuration, so it's a bit experimental, it will be updated with new packages and changes anb may be a bit unstable.
+`profile` is my Emacs configuration, it my change a lot and it can be unstable to use.
+I currently use `chemacs2` to be able to switch and test different Emacs configurations and distributions.

 ## newbie